rust-vmm/vhost-device/staging/vhost-device-gpu/README.md

 ## Limitations

+This device links native libaries (because of the usage of Rutabaga) compiled with GNU libc, so the CI is setup to not build this device for musl targets.
+It might be possible to build those libraries using musl and then build the gpu device, but this is not tested.

 We are currently only supporting sharing the display output to QEMU through a socket using the transfer_read operation triggered by `VIRTIO_GPU_CMD_TRANSFER_FROM_HOST_3D` to transfer data from and to virtio-gpu 3D